AlexandroTellez/AlexandroTellez/README.md

 Here are some of my recent projects (I’m still working on creating many more):

 ### 🚀 [Spaceship Payload Calculator](https://github.com/JesusMSM/spaceship-alex)
-Spaceship payload calculator built with java 17, Spring Boot, Maven, PostgreSQL and Vs code.
+**Spaceship payload calculator** built with java 17, Spring Boot, Maven, PostgreSQL and Vs code.

-This project includes functionalities to meet a weight limit, and in the case of not meeting it, it is prioritized according to its category.
+This **project** includes functionalities such as knowing the weight limit and in the case of exceeding the weight limit, it will be prioritised according to its category until the set weight limit is achieved.
 Based on 3 main classes: Item, Category and Calculator.

 ### 🧑‍🎓 [Student Management API](https://github.com/AlexandroTellez/Demo)
-Demo is an API for managing a student database, with functionality such as adding, modifying and deleting records.
+***Demo** is an API for managing a student database, with functionality such as adding, modifying and deleting records.

-The aim of this project is didactic, to practice and show backend development skills using technologies such as: Java 21, maven, Spring Boot, PostgreSQL and Vs Code.
+The ***aim** of this project is didactic, to practice and show backend development skills using technologies such as: Java 21, maven, Spring Boot, PostgreSQL and Vs Code.
 It serves as a starting point to explore essential concepts such as entity management, REST drivers and database connectivity.

 ## 🎯 Goals

-My goal is to continue learning and growing as a backend developer.
+My **goal** is to continue learning and growing as a backend developer.
 I am committed to building efficient, scalable, and high-quality software solutions.
 I am looking for opportunities in innovative tech companies where I can contribute my skills and learn from experienced professionals.

 ## 📫 Contact